itsabhinavjain/sandboxes-linux-vms/README.md

 # Sandbox - Linux VMs
 The repo can be used to quickly have new linux vms provisioned on a Linux host.
 - Step 1 : Make sure that the Linux host has been setup as defined [SETUP.md](./SETUP.md)
+    - You might want to run the doctor script to check if the host and the environment variables have been set up properly.
 - Step 2 : Use the Lifecycle scripts to create and manage the virtual machines

 ## Requirements on the host machine